-Four Residential Zones have been identified to reflect the differing needs for residential development in Invercargill.
+Five residential rones have been identified to reflect the differing needs for residential development in Invercargill.

-- 1. Residential 1 Zone: This Zone covers the greater part of the residential area of urban Invercargill and provides for residential development and redevelopment within it. - 2.
-Residential 1A Zone: The Residential 1A Zone is located in an area of Invercargill within the Residential 1 Zone where residential redevelopment is a priority.
+This zone covers the greater part of the residential area of urban Invercargill and provides for residential development and redevelopment within it.

+2. Residential 1A Zone:

+The Residential 1A Zone is located in an area of Invercargill within the Residential 1 Zone where residential redevelopment is a priority.
 It makes provision for medium density housing as a redevelopment option.
-This area is within practicable walking distance of the CBD, the South City Suburban Shopping Centre, and institutions such as the Southland Institute of Technology. - 3.
-Residential 2 Zone: The Residential 2 Zone makes provision for development and redevelopment in the residential area of Bluff, and in the coastal settlement of Ōmaui which is the one area of the coastal environment identified in the Plan where residential development is seen as appropriate. - 4.
-Residential 3 Zone: The Residential 3 Zone meets the demand for large lot residential properties that offer some of the experience of country living, in particular large dwellings, space between dwellings, and larger gardens.
+This area is within practicable walking distance of the Central Business District, the South City Suburban Shopping Centre, and institutions such as the Southland Institute of Technology.

+The Residential 2 Zone makes provision for development and redevelopment in the residential area of Bluff, and in the coastal settlement of Ōmaui, which is the one area of the coastal environment identified in the Plan where residential development is seen as appropriate.

+The Residential 3 Zone meets the demand for large lot residential properties that offer some of the experience of country living, in particular large dwellings, space between dwellings, and larger gardens.

+The Residential 4 Zone is a deferred zone that, once limited services are in place, will meet a demand for low density, large lot residential properties at the interface with the rural environment, with few urban service expectations.

-The significant resource management issues with respect to residential development:
+The significant resource management issues for residential development:

-- Lack of ongoing maintenance, development and redevelopment in existing residential areas can lead to neighbourhoods ageing and decaying, resulting ultimately in problems associated with old and substandard housing and inefficient use of existing infrastructure. - 2.
-A lack of clearly defined boundaries to land zoned for residential development can lead to peripheral expansion creating a demand for uneconomic extensions to urban services. - 3.
-Inadequate identification and protection of amenity values can lead to long term loss of residential amenity.
+- RES-I1 Lack of ongoing maintenance, development and redevelopment in existing residential areas can lead to neighbourhoods ageing and decaying, resulting ultimately in problems associated with old and substandard housing and inefficient use of existing infrastructure. - RES-12 A lack of clearly defined boundaries to land zoned for residential development can lead to peripheral expansion creating a demand for uneconomic extensions to urban services. - RES-13 Inadequate identification and protection of amenity values can lead to long term loss of residential amenity.

-- Objective 1: Critical mass is maintained within the defined residential areas. - Objective 2: A range of housing types is available, meeting the housing needs of a population that is growing only slowly and ageing. - Objective 3: A high standard of residential amenity is maintained. - Objective 4: Unplanned peripheral expansion of the built-up area resulting in increased demand for urban services is avoided.
+- RES-01 Critical mass is maintained within the defined residential areas. - RES-02 A range of housing types is available, meeting the housing needs of a population that is growing only slowly and ageing. - RES-03 A high standard of residential amenity is maintained. - RES-04 Unplanned peripheral expansion of the built-up area resulting in increased demand for urban services is avoided.